Buying real estate in Rio de Janeiro?

 Sources: Valor International, AASHTO Journal, Construction Dive

-8) Co-living spaces will meet the growing demand from young professionals and students in Rio de Janeiro
+8) Co-living spaces will grow to meet the needs of more young professionals and students in the city

 The rise of co-living spaces in Rio de Janeiro is largely driven by the increasing demand for affordable housing among young professionals and students.